meaganmadden/meaganmadden.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year Economics PhD student at [UNC-Chapel Hill](https://econ.unc.edu/graduate/).
-My fields are health economics and industrial organization, and my current research examines pricing in insurance and pharmaceutical markets.
+I am a PhD candidate in Economics at [UNC-Chapel Hill](https://econ.unc.edu/graduate/).
+My fields are health economics and industrial organization, and my current research focuses on insurance and pharmaceutical markets.

 You can find my CV [here](/files/Madden_CV.pdf).
 My email is [mkmadden@unc.edu](mailto:mkmadden@unc.edu).